sinairusinek/Teaching/Github_beginners.md

 ## Step 2.
 Clone this repository
 Cloning is creating your own version of a repository in your own space.
-Go back to https://github.com/sinairusinek/Teaching and click "clone".

-No go to your github account and find your clone of the "teaching" repository.
+Go back to https://github.com/sinairusinek/Teaching and click "clone", then go to your github account and find your a version of the "teaching" repository in your repositories.

 ## Step 3.
 Create your own Repository